Telenav/open-source-spec/osrm/doc/osrm_facade_simple_case.md

 Facade is the layer provides data access interfaces to support different algorithm(routing, table, map matching) achieve their goal.

-## A simple case based on inheritance
+## A sample case based on inheritance

 Suppose we need to implement a class to provide routing service